alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-hijrah-from-kufr-countries-sorcery-charlatanism.md

 ---
-layout: post
-title: "Hijrah from countries of Kufr, sorcery and charlatanism"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9629"
 hijri: Muharram 14, 1442 AH
 lang: en
-locale: en
-category: [fatwas,hijrah]
-summary: "If you are unable to immigrate, you should abandon all these sects.
-If this is difficult for you, then you must hold tight to the Din of Allah until you die."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9629
+summary: If you are unable to immigrate, you should abandon all these sects.
+If this is difficult for you, then you must hold tight to the Din of Allah until you die.
+title: Hijrah from countries of Kufr, sorcery and charlatanism
 ---

 ### Question: